Here’s a little about our problems and frustrations with the Kenmore Elite HE3T washing machine.

 - Is it green?

-By the way, if anyone needs spare parts for Kenmore Elite model number 110.45976400 contact me if you’re interested in making a purchase at a fraction of the cost of the new part.
+By the way, if anyone needs spare parts for Kenmore Elite model number 110.45976400… contact me if you’re interested in making a purchase at a fraction of the cost of the new part.
 All parts are in good working order and fit additional models of this unit.
-I removed:

 - It cleans our clothes very well.

-- The Samsung tub is huge!
-The unit itself has a smaller footprint than the Kenmore HE3t that it replaced but it has a 4.7 cu. ft. basket.
+- The Samsung washer tub is huge!
+The unit itself has a smaller footprint than the Kenmore HE3T that it replaced but it has a 4.7 cu. ft. basket.
 The average washer has about 3.7 cu. ft.

 - The controls are simple to operate.
-It’s not complicated but has loads of options to customize your wash cycle.
+It’s not complicated, but it has loads of options to customize your wash cycle.

-Those are our first impressions and I plan on posting a follow-up after a few months of use.
+So those are our first impressions.
 Write in to let me know your thoughts on this washer and any others you have experience with.